-My book, Dancing to His Song: the Singular Cinema of Rolf de Heer, the most comprehensive and up-to-date study of the oeuvre of the Australian auteur, is published by Currency Press & Currency House, Sydney.
-It is available in both enhanced eBook and print.
+My book, Dancing to His Song: the Singular Cinema of Rolf de Heer, the most comprehensive and up-to-date study of the oeuvre of the Australian auteur, was published by Currency Press and Currency House, Sydney, in 2015.
+Available in paper and ebook

-‘Is Jane Freebury’s book perhaps the best yet to chronicle the career of an Australian film-maker?’
-Thorough research and sharp insight are ‘articulated in a prose style that is both scholarly and reader-friendly’.
-Rolf de Heer is ‘lucky to have found so eloquent a chronicler who, without gush and with critical rigour, so firmly fixes his achievement in the reader’s mind’ – Adjunct professor and author, Brian McFarlane in Inside Story:
+Jane Freebury’s book is both scholarly and reader-friendly.
+Rolf de Heer is ‘lucky to have found so eloquent a chronicler who, without gush and with critical rigour, so firmly fixes his achievement’ — Adjunct professor, author and co-editor (The Oxford Companion to Australian Film), Brian McFarlane in Inside Story

-This book’s achievement lies in part in how it explores ‘the contradictions in de Heer’s artistic identity’, and when it gets into the ‘nitty-gritty of close analysis’ it is ‘often astute, teasing out how the complexity of de Heer’s audiovisual rhetoric belies the simplicity of his themes’.
-For ‘a fond, detailed, and engaging account’ of de Heer’s vision ‘you could do no better than turn to this book’ – Film critic and author, Jake Wilson in the Australian Book Review:
+This book’s achievement lies in part in how it explores ‘the contradictions in de Heer’s artistic identity’.
+The analysis is ‘often astute, teasing out how the complexity of de Heer’s audiovisual rhetoric belies the simplicity of his themes’. — Film critic and author, Jake Wilson in the Australian Book Review

 From 2002 to 2012, I worked in government corporate communications as a ministerial speechwriter for Australian Government ministers (Labor and Coalition) in these portfolios: